Ant-mel/legendary_game_recs/README.md

 **KNearestNeighbours**
 We chose to run a KNN model as it brings back multiple Neighbours.
 This was essential in allowing gamers to filter their recommendations.

-Like Breath of the Wild, but want a racing game?
+Do you like The Witcher 3, but want an Indie/Puzzle game?
 Try it out!

 ## Front End
 We build all of this on Streamlit.